Practice makes progress.

 These rides aim to develop road riding experience, in a reasonably controlled environment, and provide the chance for some longer kilometres in the legs for the older juniors and adults alike.

 Non-riding parents are asked to remain at Lilies Cafe, or go for a walk nearby, so they can lend a hand, or come and pick up any riders, in need.

-We run two groups, based on speed and road riding experience.
+We run three groups, based on speed and road riding experience.

 43kms involving some rolling hills on the road through Ermington and laps of Sydney Olympic Park.